EiriniChalatsiadou/Noble-Candles/README.md

 ## Cart

 The user at this page can add products to the cart, there is the Qty, the price and the subtotal.
-The user can also remove or update from the cart.
+The user can also remove or update the cart.
 ![cart](/media/readme/cart.png)

 ## Checkout